kaizen-ai/kaizenflow/sorrentum_sandbox/spring2024/SorrTask807_HBase_Data_Modeling_and_Querying/README.md

 ### HBase

-- HBase is a columnar, NoSQL database where data is stored in columns rather than rows, as seen in relational databases.
+- HBase is a columnar, NoSQL database where data is stored in columns rather than rows, unlike relational databases.
-- One characteristic of a columnar database is that it shares similarities with both key-value and relational databases.
+- A distinctive characteristic of a columnar database is its similarities with both key-value and relational databases:
-- Keys are used to query values like key value stores.
+	- Keys are used to query values similar to key-value stores.
-- Values are groups of zero or more columns like relational stores.
+	- Values are grouped into zero or more columns akin to relational stores.
-- The pros of a columnar store include excellent horizontal scalability, the ability to have sparse tables without extra storage costs, and the inexpensive addition of columns.
+- The advantages of a columnar store include excellent horizontal scalability, the ability to manage sparse tables without extra storage costs, and the inexpensive addition of columns.
-- The cons include the necessity to design schemas based on anticipated query patterns and the lack of native joins, requiring applications to handle joins themselves.
+- The disadvantages involve the need to design schemas based on anticipated query patterns and the absence of native joins, which requires applications to handle joins themselves.
-- In the CAP Taxonomy, the columnar store behaves as a CP (Consistent, Partition-Tolerant) system, which struggles with availability while maintaining data consistency across partitioned nodes.
+- In the CAP Taxonomy, the columnar store functions as a CP (Consistent, Partition-Tolerant) system, facing challenges with availability while maintaining data consistency across partitioned nodes.
-- The python scripts will be used to perform CRUD operations on HBase columnar store.
+- Python scripts will be utilized to perform CRUD (Create, Read, Update, Delete) operations on the HBase columnar store.
-- Demonstrate how the columnar store may be modeled using the column family and denormalzation as a NoSQL database.
+- The demonstration will show how the columnar store may be modeled using the column family approach and denormalization in a NoSQL database context

 *source: DATA605 5.1-NoSQL lecture*

 ### Docker
-- Containertaization technique that develops and run individual applications in each container.
+- Containerization technique that develops and runs individual applications in each container.
-- Fast and Portable
+- Fast and portable.
-- Does not require full Operating System like virtual machines which reduces OS licencing cost, including, overhead of OS patchning and maintenance.
+- Does not require a full operating system like virtual machines, which reduces OS licensing costs, including overhead from OS patching and maintenance.
-- All containers run on a single host for single maintenance.
+- All containers run on a single host for simplified maintenance.
-- The cons are high CPU overhead and many toolchain to learn and master.
+- The cons include high CPU overhead and a variety of toolchains to learn and master.
-- Docker container and images setups the environment needed to run the required applications, in this case jupyter notebook and HBase database, improving the usability and portability.
+- Docker containers and images set up the environment needed to run the required applications, in this case, Jupyter Notebook and HBase database, improving usability and portability.

 *source: DATA605 3-Docker DevOps lecture*